Kappie/clustering/README.md

 ## Steps to clustering data files

-Put all your data items in one folder.
-My examples are in `data`.
+Put all your data items in one folder, called `my_example` below.
+For examples of data that can be clustered, see the folder `data`.

 Create a distance matrix with: